-A song fan who grew up in Seattle, it’s additionally no wonder that Whittaker immersed himself into the town’s blossoming grunge scene, finally traveling with Mudhoney and, later, the likes of R.E.M., Neko Case, the Yeah Yeah Yeahs, and Rufus Wainwright.
+As the son of Jim Whittaker, the first American to attain Mount Everest’s summit and former CEO of REI, Bobby Whittaker is an avid outdoorsman.
+A song fan who grew up in Seattle, it’s no wonder that Whittaker immersed himself in the town’s blossoming grunge scene, finally traveling with Mudhoney and, later, the likes of R.E.M., Neko Case, the Yeah Yeah Yeahs, and Rufus Wainwright.

 Those seeking to hit the paths (the Ferry County Rail Trail and Golden Tiger Pathway, particularly) can register for the formally timed 1/2 marathon or 5K.
 Both runs begin and finish at the fairgrounds, and routes encompass resource stations with water and snacks.